CuteLoop/Math589B-Optimization/README.md

 where:
 - $\|x_j-x_i\|$ is the Euclidean distance between bead $i$ and bead $j$,
-- $k_b $ is the bond stiffness constant and $b$ is the equilibrium bond length,
+- $k_b$ is the bond stiffness constant and $b$ is the equilibrium bond length,
-- $\epsilon$ and $\sigma $ characterize the depth and zero-crossing distance of the Lennard-Jones potential.
+- $\epsilon$ and $\sigma$ characterize the depth and zero-crossing distance of the Lennard-Jones potential.

 Our goal is to optimize the protein configuration by finding a local minimum of this energy function.
 We use the BFGS optimization algorithm provided by SciPy.